 The history of Islam begins with the word “اقرأ” i.e. “read” (O Prophet)!
-As it is mentioned in the Hadith of Sahih Bukhari (Hadith No. 3) that once the Holy Prophet ﷺ was in the cave of Hira while the angel Jibril عليه السلام came to him and asked him to read.
+As it is mentioned in the Hadith of Sahih Bukhari (Hadith No. 3) that once the Holy Prophet ﷺ was in the cave of Hira when the angel Jibril عليه السلام came to him and asked him to read.
 The Holy Prophet ﷺ replied: “I don’t know how to read”.
-The angel caught him and pressed him so hard which he ﷺ could not bear any more.
+The angel caught him and pressed him so hard that he ﷺ could not bear any more.
 The angel then released him and again asked him to read and he replied: “I don’t know how to read”.
 Thereupon he caught him for the third time and pressed him, and then released him and said: “Read in the name of your Lord, Who has created (all that exists), created man from a clot.
 Read!
 And your Lord is the Most Generous.” (العلق: 1-3)

 From this, we can say the beginning of Islam itself was from the beginning of knowledge.

 Islam exhorts its believers to acquire knowledge at every stage of life.
-It doesn’t matter if you are a child, a teenager, or a young person or an old one.
+It doesn’t matter if you are a child, a teenager, a young person, or an old one.
 The acquisition of knowledge is the death of ignorance.
 That is why the virtue of acquiring knowledge is so great in Islam.
 As Allah Almighty said in the Holy Quran:

 قُلۡ هَلۡ یَسۡتَوِی ٱلَّذِینَ یَعۡلَمُونَ وَٱلَّذِینَ لَا یَعۡلَمُونَ